grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 As the bartender set up a glass and was leaning to pour it Percy continued the conversation despite the fact that the bartender did not particularly look like he would want to.
 "Actually, I'm looking to hire some crew.
 I have a boat, and we're short a few people.
 Thought you might be able to steer me in the right direction to where the hiring is done around here."

-"Most of the steering I do it towards the bottles," said the bartender.
+"Most of the steering I do is towards the bottles," said the bartender.
 "You want crew you're better off down on the dock.
 Usually there's some fuckin' greenies hanging around, going boat to boat and just askin' for work even.
 Useless fuckers, skills wise, but always seem to be present."
 He thought for a few seconds while he finished off the pour.
 "On the second hand, a lot of big boats have come through in the last week or so.
 It's possible they've hired up all the greenies. _Big_ fuckin' boats.
 200 meters and more."

 "Yeah, that kind of boat is always hiring.
 Shit, that doesn't sound good.
 I'm a little desperate."